 UZ902100 Recognition area Character height The system optimizes the character height settings during auto- configuration.
 If you want to change that, use the siders below.
-Minimum height 6.5 % Maximum height 11 % Snapshot 1 of 1 Snapshots.
-Advanced settings Ho @ Recognition settings y modules
+Minimum height: 6.5 % Maximum height: 11 % y modules

 The overlay in the snapshot displays the currently defined character height setting.
 The overlay grows and shrinks proportionally to the character height settings to the right.
 For easy comparison, drag the overlay on top of the real license plate in the snapshot.
 Zoom with your mouse wheel for a closer look.